iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 + Should `PrivateKey` and `PublicKey` traits be prefixed with `Signing` since encryption keys are expected to be developed at some point (e.g. NTRU for MAM) ?
-+ Some schemes like `Ed25519` benefit from faster batch verification, justifying a later introduction of a batch verifier trait.
 + Should the generator generate a pair of keys ?
 Is this always possible to generate the public key from the private key ?
 + The proposed design relies on the sponges implementing `Default` which for example doesn't allow different number of